cx-prog-lang/.github/features/switch_in_struct.md

 }
 ```

-In case a structure with function alias members is nested in another structure, the functions assigned to them via the default value of the enclosing structure will be ignored.
-In the following example, the `func` of `struct Test` points to `foo` regardless of whether it was reassigned through the enclosing structure's default value.
+A function alias member should be initialized through its direct parent struct's default value; it's impossible to indirectly initialize it via the default value of the enclosing structure.
+In the following example, the attempt to initialize `func` through `struct BiggerTest` will generate a compile error because `struct BiggerTest` is not a direct parent struct of `func`.

 ```c
 #include <stdio.h>